Arlington County is confronted with several major issues that the current County Board has not dealt with adequately, among them:

 If elected I will lobby the Board to scrap Missing Middle as a non-solution to the housing affordability crisis and call for restoring the tax credit for renovation of market rate affordable apartments that was revoked by County Board in 2020.

-While APS can’t limit enrollment, it can increase capacity by bringing its student/teacher ratio in line with that of its peers.
-It can also look to other school districts for ways to reduce the achievement gap.
+APS can reduce costs by bringing its student/teacher ratio in line with that of its peers.
+It can also look to other school districts like Fairfax County for ways to reduce the achievement gap.
 If elected to County Board, I will encourage APS to do that.

 Loss of Open Space